Introduction to RCI Points

 RCI Points fees chart is located here: RCI Points Fees Chart

-What happens if I own both Points weeks and non-Points weeks?
+What happens if I own both RCI Points and RCI weeks?

 You will have two RCI accounts but only one annual membership fee.
 One RCI weeks account and one RCI Points account.

 You can use your weeks account and your points account as separate transactions.
 Also if you own your weeks in certain resorts that qualify, you may be able to deposit your weeks and use them as RCI Points.

 What if I want to drop out of RCI Points and return to my old membership?